If you’ve ever offered to sell something for a friend for a cut of the profits, congratulations you’ve been a part of a consignment sale.

 Consignment Inventory Management

 A consignment inventory management strategy revolves around a supplier and retailer working together to sell the supplier's goods.
 This involves shared sales information and profit as well as the use of a dedicated consignment warehouse.
-The supplier must track product trends, find good bulk shipping rates if necessary, ensure stock levels are optimal for the retailer to sell.
+The supplier must track product trends, find good bulk shipping providers if necessary, ensure stock levels are optimal for the retailer to sell.

 What Is a Consignment Warehouse?